kubernetes/website/content/en/docs/contribute/new-content/new-features.md

 ---
-title: Documenting a new feature
+title:  Documenting a feature for a release
-linktitle: New features
+linktitle: Documenting for a release
 content_template: templates/concept
 main_menu: true
 weight: 20
 card:
   name: contribute
   weight: 45
-  title: Documenting a new feature
+  title:  Documenting a feature for a release
 ---
 {{% capture overview %}}

-Each major Kubernetes release includes new features.
-Most of these features need documentation to show people how to use them.
+Each major Kubernetes release introduces new features that require documentation.
+New releases also bring updates to existing features and documentation (such as upgrading a feature from alpha to beta).

-Generally, the SIG responsible for a feature submits draft documentation for the feature as a pull request to the appropriate release branch of `kubernetes/website` repository, and someone on the SIG Docs team provides editorial feedback or edits the draft directly.
-This section covers the branching conventions and process used by both groups.
+Generally, the SIG responsible for a feature submits draft documentation for the feature as a pull request to the appropriate release branch of the `kubernetes/website` repository, and someone on the SIG Docs team provides editorial feedback or edits the draft directly.
+This section covers the branching conventions and process used during a release by both groups.

 {{% /capture %}}